jwiegley/johnwiegley/posts/2020-12-06-ocean-of-mystery.md

 | out far beyond the shore
 | and, losing sight of land,
 | learn the language of the fishes
-| in silence her mysteries to keep
+| so in silence her mysteries to keep